Mannerism Stakes

 The Mannerism Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race for mares aged four years old and older, held under Set Weights conditions with penalties, over a distance of 1400 metres at Caulfield Racecourse in Melbourne, Australia in late February.
-Prizemoney is A$200,000.

 History

 The registered race is named after Mannerism, who won the 1991 Australasian Oaks and 1992 Caulfield Cup.